dmbarbour/glas/docs/GlasProg.md

 * `(%assoc R1 R2 RegOps)` - this binds an implicit environment of registers named by an ordered pair of registers `(R1, R2)`.
 The primary use case is abstract data environments: an API can use per-client space between client-provided registers and hidden API registers.

 Metaprogramming:
-* `(%macro ASTBuilder)` - ASTBuilder must have type `Env -> ASTGen`.
-Env provides access to compile-time effects (such as loading files), and ASTGen is a deterministic program of 0--1 arity that returns an AST representation.
-The AST is evaluated in an empty environment (implicit `t:({"" => NULL}, AST)` scope), then further processing is left to the macro context.
+* `(%macro ASTBuilder)` - ASTBuilder must have type `Env -> Program` where Env provides compile-time effects (e.g. load a file).
+Program must be deterministic up to Env and 0--1 arity, leaving an AST representation on the data stack.
+This AST is evaluated in an empty environment then returned.
+  * The simplest proof of determinism is that Program doesn't use '%co' or '%choice'.
+I'll start there.
+But I hope to eventually recognize common confluence patterns or support proof annotations.
 * `(%eval Adapter)` - pops an AST representation from the data stack, evaluates in an empty environment (implicit `t:({ "" => NULL }, AST)` scope), then passes the result to Adapter of type `AST -> Program`.
 The resulting program may be verified, instrumented, and optimized in context, then is run.
 In most cases, the AST argument must be static, i.e. `%an.eval.static` is default for glas systems.
 * *Note:* These primitives enable Programs to participate in metaprogramming.
 However, we can also support a lot of metaprogramming purely in the namespace layer.